 Campus Life Programs can use third party vendors for transportation needs and are allowed to rent vehicles from University Fleet Services.
 Vehicles can be used and expenses for use will be charged to the groups EFS number.
 When using a third party vendor, the group will need to work through their sponsoring department if a certificate of insurance is required, and any drivers may also need to maintain personal insurance.

-When traveling overseas, CLPs are required to purchase University mandated international health insurance.
+When traveling overseas, CLPs are required to purchase University-mandated international health insurance.
 RSOs shall be responsible for independently securing necessary travel and health insurance for any overseas activities.
 The University will take no responsibilities for RSO activities abroad.
 You may contact agencies directly.
-If you have questions, please contact the Global Programs and Strategy Alliance, 612-625-5107.
+Contact the Global Programs and Strategy Alliance, 612-625-5107, with questions.

 If the travel involves undergraduate students and a University unit is organizing or promoting the travel for credit, the policy requires that the group work through an education abroad office.
 Please visit the Learning Abroad Center Student Groups website for additional information on the policy requirements.